Thomas-Walker-Lynch/project-enviroment/README.md

     ws4_master/   <--- an ensemble directory
       LICENSE
       README.md
-      env/  <--- a resources specific to the ensemble bin/
+      env/  <--- resources specific to the ensemble (wish this was called ‘resources’ bin/
           lib/
           include/